jamierumbelow/role-checker/README.md

 1. Copy `.env.example` to `.env` and fill with relevant values.
 2. Run `yarn` to install dependencies
+3. Symlink in the relevant contract ABIs (see the `import OptimisticTimelock from "../contracts/dao/OptimisticTimelock.sol/OptimisticTimelock.json";` line in `src/index.ts`)
-3. Edit the "What are we looking at?" section of `src/index.ts`
+4. Edit the "What are we looking at?" section of `src/index.ts`
-4. Run `yarn go` to fetch the roles from the event logs
+5. Run `yarn go` to fetch the roles from the event logs

 ## How it works